beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 Avoid using reduceByKey when the output value type differs from the input type of elements to reduce.
 To reduce all elements into a collection of elements consider using aggregateByKey instead.

 Avoid using the flatMap + join + groupBy pattern.
 When two datasets are already grouped by key and you want to join them and keep them grouped, you can just use cogroup.

+Chose the transformations in order to minimize the number of shuffles.
+Use shuffle operations to increase or decrease the level of parallelism by repartition rdds instead of calling repartition alone.

 One exception to the general rule of trying to minimize the shuffles is when you force them to increase parallelism.
 For example, when you process a few large unsplittable files and after loading them they have not been splitted into enough partitions to take advantage of all the available cores.
 In this scenario invoking repartiton with a high number of partitions is preferred.